EB corbos Linux SDK

 Configuration parameters

 The following list gives an overview of the supported configuration parameters for the EB corbos Linux build helper tools.
-In the round brackets it is noted for whcih files which option is applicable.
+In the round brackets it is noted for which files which option is applicable.
 Embdgen is developed separately, and the details and options for the storage specification is documented in the embdgen documentation.

 • base (boot/initrd/root/config) [default: None ]: Parent configuration file.
 If specified, the values from the parent file will be used if not otherwise specified in the current file.